 prints

-Local identifiers in PRINTS compendium of protein fingerprints should match this
+Local identifiers in PRINTS should match this

 regular expression: